arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 ### Power

 Power is the most important value for me.
 I mean by power as the person of total and contagious energy.
 [Sam Altman defined](https://blog.samaltman.com/how-to-be-successful) this kind of power as a "force of nature" person.
-It means that the person has a powerful character, high energy, unstoppable, and is unforgettable.
+It means that the person has a powerful character, high energy, is unstoppable, and is unforgettable.

 ### Light